Carlsbad, California: Neighborhoods

-The Old Santa Fe Depot, built in 1907, is a local landmark listed on the National Register of Historic Places and currently houses the city's Visitor's Information Center.
+The Old Santa Fe Depot, built in 1907, is a local landmark listed on the National Register of Historic Places and houses the city's Visitor's Information Center.

 For city planning and growth management purposes, Carlsbad is divided into four distinct quadrants.

 Northwest quadrant

 The northwest quadrant of Carlsbad (ZIP code 92008) includes the downtown "Village", "The Barrio", and "Olde Carlsbad."
 It was the first part of Carlsbad to be settled.
 Homes range from 1950s cottages and bungalows, 1960s ranch style houses, to elegant mansions on hills overlooking the ocean.
-It is also home to Hosp Grove Park, a grove of eucalyptus trees relatively untouched by development and now designated by the city for recreational use, in addition to the Buena Vista and Agua Hedionda Lagoons.
+It is also home to Hosp Grove Park, a grove of eucalyptus trees relatively untouched by development and designated by the city for recreational use, in addition to the Buena Vista and Agua Hedionda Lagoons.
 It is located west of El Camino Real and north of Palomar Airport Road.

 "The Barrio" area is near downtown Carlsbad bordered by Carlsbad Village Drive to the north, Tamarack Avenue to the south, Interstate 5 to the east and the railroad tracks to the west.
 It was settled by Latinos in the early 20th century.
 It is the site of the Centro de Aprendizaje, a Spanish division of the Carlsbad City Library.